 Bilateral economic and trade relationship

-Ireland was Australia's 32nd largest merchandise trading partner in 2013-14.
-Total merchandise exports to Ireland were valued at A$62 million and total merchandise imports were valued at A$1.5 billion over the same period.
-Australia's services exports to Ireland in 2013-14 were valued at A$606 million and services imports from Ireland were valued at A$1 billion.
-Recreational travel remains the largest component of Australian service exports to Ireland.
-In 2013, Ireland’s total investment in Australia was valued at A$4.8 billion, while Australia’s investment in Ireland was valued at A$5.9 billion.
+Ireland was Australia’s 33rd largest merchandise trading partner in 2014.
+Total merchandise exports to Ireland were valued at $51 million and total merchandise imports were valued at $1.57 billion.
+Australia’s services exports to Ireland in 2013-14 were valued at $606 million and services imports from Ireland were valued at $1.06 billion.
+Recreational travel remains the largest component of Australian services exports to Ireland.
+In 2014, Ireland’s total investment in Australia was valued at $16.28 billion, while Australia’s investment in Ireland was valued at $8.83 billion.